avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/nomination_pools.md

 ---

 ## Overview
-Mining pools empowers Karma Coin users to pool together Karma Coins to nominate one ore more Karmachain 2.0 validators, and to earn validation rewards awarded to the validators.
+Mining pools empowers Karma Coin users to pool together Karma Coins to nominate one ore more Karmachain validators, and to earn a portion of the validation rewards awarded to the validators.

+### Mining Pools are On-chain
 Mining Pools exist on Karmachain and are therefore more secure than off-chain 3rd party pools.
 Users don't need to trust pool owners promises not to steal their coins from the pool.
-Karmachain enforces the security of users pool coins.
+Karmachain enforces the security of users' pool coins.

+### Mining Pools are Permissionless
 Mining pools can be created anynone without anyone's permission as long as the user stakes the minimum amount required to create a pool.
+Mining pools can be joined by anyone without anyon'es persmission as long as the joiner staktes the minimum amount required to join a pool.

 This guide is designed for users who want to setup and make available mining pools to the Karma Coin users community.
 Note that operating a pool requires monitoring validators performance and changing validators nominated by the pool based on validators performance.

 ## Creating the Pool's Owner Account